softwareniagara/feedback/README.md

 ---

+### :point_right: Forum :point_left:

+We have a forum where we discuss upcoming events, talk shop, and more.
+The forum is also where we take signups for speakers for DevTricks.
+Check out the [Software Niagara Forum](http://forum.softwareniagara.com).

+---

 ### :point_right: Email :point_left:

 If there's something you really don't want to discuss in public, send an email to info@softwareniagara.com.